-Graduate students in the Applied Communication program may select one of two options for completing their degree: the thesis option or the projects option.
+Graduate students in the Applied Communication program may select one of two options for completing their degree: the thesis track or the project track.
 You can register for project (COM 690) or thesis (COM 699) credit during any fall or spring semester after receiving permission from your graduate advisor (summer enrollments may be possible-see above section regarding summer work on theses/projects).
-Completion of the M.A. in Applied Communication requires a minimum of six (6) credits of project or thesis credits.
+Completion of the M.A. in Applied Communication requires a minimum of six (6) thesis credits (COM 699) for the thesis track or three (3) project credits (COM 690) for the project track.

-The purpose of preparing a master's thesis or master's projects is to give you experience in carrying out the kind of research you can expect to do throughout your professional career.
+The purpose of preparing a master's thesis or master's project is to give you experience in carrying out the kind of research you can expect to do throughout your professional career.
 Through this process, we expect you to demonstrate your ability to work independently on a problem and to document your familiarity with the literature in your field, your command of the techniques and principles of research, and your ability to form valid conclusions from the data and literature you use.

-Be aware that both the thesis and projects options represent extensive work in terms of both time and skills.
-Since each option represents a minimum of six (6) units of graduate credit, they should involve a total of at least 270 hours of work-the equivalent of all the work and time involved in taking two three-credit graduate-level courses.
-In addition, both options are the culmination of your graduate work, and should demonstrate the skills and abilities fostered in 30 credits of graduate-level course work.
-Due to the nature of both options, however, there is often time, energy, skills, and knowledge involved in addition to your prior course work and the 270 hour estimate stated above.
+Be aware that both the thesis and project options represent extensive work in terms of both time and skills.
+Since the thesis option represents a minimum of six (6) units of graduate credit, it should involve a total of at least 270 hours of work-the equivalent of the work and time involved in taking two three-credit graduate-level courses.
+Since the project option represents a minimum of three (3) units of graduate credit, it should involve a total of at least 135 hours of work-the equivalent of the work and time involved in taking one three-credit graduate-level course.
+In addition, both options are the culmination of your graduate work, and should demonstrate the skills and abilities fostered in 30-33 credits of graduate-level course work.
+Due to the nature of both options, however, there is often time, energy, skills, and knowledge involved in addition to your prior course work and the time estimate stated above.